Learn How To Separate Your Personal Assets from Your Business Liabilities

 - Service fees

-- Additional fees (filling fees - not always; expertise and additional services from service provider)
+- Additional fees (filing fees - not always; expertise and additional services from service provider)

 Costs to set up LLC can be generally put into 5 categories: